anurag-kqi/MI-7-systems/know_base/process/process.md

 Q22: How does a process starts running a new program?
 - Process needs to call exec system call, that takes path of the executable as paramter and argument

+Q23: How do find the load on the machine?
+- top, that will give you cpu load as well as memory load in the machine.